zowe/docs-site/docs/guides/api-mediation-security.md

     $ sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain localca.cer

-**Firefox** uses its own certificate trust store.
-You can manually import your root certificate via the Firefox settings, or force Firefox to use the Windows trust store:
+**Firefox** uses its own certificate truststore.
+You can manually import your root certificate via the Firefox settings, or force Firefox to use the Windows truststore:

 Create a new Javascript file firefox-windows-truststore.js at `C:\Program Files (x86)\Mozilla Firefox\defaults\pref` with the following content:

-    /* Enable experimental Windows trust store support */ pref("security.enterprise_roots.enabled", true);
+    /* Enable experimental Windows truststore support */ pref("security.enterprise_roots.enabled", true);